-Greg believes that it would be a great achievement if we could create a sense of community where we collectively understood a common set of agreed manners or social skills and where we tool responsibility for our own child's behaviours.
+Greg believes that it would be a great achievement if we could create a sense of community where we collectively understood a common set of agreed manners or social skills and where we too responsibility for our own child's behaviours.

 - Overcoming the problem of negative attraction.

-How to teach your child that resilience is your ability to survive what the world throws at you and to thirve when others fall apart How to move beyond the "its not fairt" syndrome.
+How to teach your child that resilience is your ability to survive what the world throws at you and to thirve when others fall apart How to move beyond the "Its not fairt" syndrome.
 How to deal with trust issues.
+Teaching the negative if the medicin learning.